mzmarci/Tierhub/README.md

 ### To Ensure Peristenet Storage

-- Local Database was migrated to AWS RDS which ensures automated backups, replication (multi-AZ), and data durability.
+- Local Database should be migrated to AWS RDS which ensures automated backups, replication (multi-AZ), and data durability.

 ### to Ensure Service Availability  [optional]